Waccamaw

 The Waccamaw people were an Indigenous people of the Southeastern Woodlands, who lived in villages along the Waccamaw and Pee Dee rivers in North and South Carolina in the 18th century.

 Name

 The meaning of the name Waccamaw is unknown.
 Francisco of Chicora, a 16th-century Indian man kidnapped by Spanish colonists, wrote it as Guacaya.

 Language

 The Waccamaw language was not recorded and remains unattested.
-The language likely belonged to the Siouan language family.
+The language likely belonged to the Catawban language family.
 English explorer John Lawson published a 143-word vocabulary of the possibly related Woccon language in 1709.